The Brave of Heart Fund

 The New York Life Foundation will match the first $25M in individual contributions to the Fund.

-In addition to the New York Life Foundation and Cigna Foundation, contributions to the Brave of Heart Fund come from many other corporate supporters.
-With their help, we'll ensure that the families of front-line workers are cared for.
+In addition to the New York Life Foundation and Cigna Foundation, contributions to the Brave of Heart Fund come from many other individuals, foundations, and corporate supporters.
+With their help, we'll ensure that the families of front-line workers are cared for in their time of need.

 For 175 years New York Life has helped families in times of grief, and now is no exception.
 That’s why we're providing a variety of resources to assist grieving families.